 THE COMMON THREAD BETWEEN THESE EATING PLANS?
 LEAFY GREENS.

 All of these diets have different health benefits associated with them.
 Although they are somewhat different, they all have a common thread.
 That common thread is the consumption of large amounts of green leafy vegetables.
 It has been known for decades that green leafy vegetables are extremely healthy and provide valuable vitamins and nutrients to support healthy aging.
-But there is more to the heart healthy benefits linked to eating dark, leafy greens like kale and spinach than what meets the eye.
+But there is more to the heart healthy benefits linked to eating dark, leafy greens than what meets the eye.

 WHAT YOU MAY BE MISSING: